hbux/ElancoRebatesProject/README.md

 ---

-**UML User Account Database Design:** An account can have multiple addresses and multiple pets.
+#### UML User Account Database Design
+An account can have multiple addresses and multiple pets.

 <img src="https://github.com/hbux/ElancoRebatesProject/blob/main/Documentation/Wireframes/DatabaseAccountDesign.png" />

 ---

+#### User Interface Requirement Changes
 **Form Page Authenticated:** This is the UI for the rebate form that has been filled when logged in.
 <p float="left">
   <img src="https://github.com/hbux/ElancoRebatesProject/blob/main/Documentation/markdown-images/complete_desktop.png" />